Estate Settlement

 Learn how to stop mail for a deceased person with our 5-step guide to protect their identity and ease estate management.

-When it comes time to deal with the estate of a loved one, it can be difficult to know precisely where to begin.
-Assuming you have already begun the process of probating the will if one was in place, the next step is usually to open an estate account.
+When managing a loved one’s estate, it can be challenging to know where to start.
+If you’ve already begun the probate process, assuming a will is in place, the next important step is opening an estate account.
 But what exactly is an estate account, and how do you open one?

-Having an estate account allows you not to commingle your personal assets and those of the estate–a highly crucial point–but more on that later.
+Having an estate account allows you not to commingle your personal assets and those of the estate.

 An estate account is typically opened by the personal representative or executor of the estate, once they have been appointed.
 But, there are some additional steps required to open an estate account, as the process is not automatic.